Updated On 10/19/2019

 Sports betting in North Carolina is legal, but not in quite the same way it is in other states.
-While the likes of Delaware, Iowa and Pennsylvania have an open system that allows private, public and tribal license holders, North Carolina doesn’t.
-To get Senate Bill 154 (SB154) over the line in 2019, Rep. Kevin Corbin and Sen. Jim Davis focused on tribal sports betting.
+While the likes of Delaware, Iowa, and Pennsylvania have an open system that allows private, public and tribal casinos to become license holders, North Carolina doesn’t.
+To get Senate Bill 154 (SB154) over the line in 2019, Rep. Kevin Corbin and Sen. Jim Davis focused solely on tribal sports betting.

-With Harrah’s Cherokee Casino Resort and Harrah’s Cherokee Valley River Casino & Hotel in their district, this was a natural move.
+With Harrah’s Cherokee Casino Resort and Harrah’s Cherokee Valley River Casino & Hotel in his district, this was a natural move.
 As per the terms of SB154, tribal entities in North Carolina would have the ability to offer legal sports betting from inside their casinos.
 Despite a late attempt to have betting on college sports removed from the bill, that option remained in place.
-What hasn’t been legislated for, however, is online and mobile sports betting.
+What hasn’t been legislated for, however, is online and mobile sports betting in North Carolina.

 To get SB154 passed by the House and Senate, Davis had to keep the bill’s scope fairly narrow.
 Why?
 Because of a North Carolina sports betting House Bill known as HB929.
-Introduced by Rep. Harry Warren, this bill proposes the formation of a local gambling commission.
-In practice, HB929 doesn’t introduce or expand on any North Carolina sports betting provisions.
-What it does aim to do, however, is to bring sports betting and gaming under the control of a single entity.
-Additionally, Warren wants the newly formed North Carolina Gaming Commission to study the impact of sports betting.
+Introduced by Rep. Harry Warren, this bill proposed the formation of a local gambling commission.
+In practice, HB929 wasn’t going to introduce or expand on any North Carolina sports betting provisions.
+What it aimed to do, however, was to bring sports betting and gaming under the control of a single entity.
+Additionally, Warren wanted a newly formed North Carolina Gaming Commission to study the impact of sports betting.
 Pending the results of the study, non-tribal (i.e. private) NC sportsbooks could become legal.

 North Carolina Sports Betting Timeline